Skip to content

 Key Takeaways

-• Emptiness and stillness are the practice
+• Emptiness and stillness are directions, not destinations

-• All things return to their origin
+• All things return to their origin on their own

-• Knowing it brings clarity and eternity
+• Knowing the constant brings clarity

 Next: Chapter 17 — The Four Levels of Rulers →